 To maximize efficiency, try to determine the garden’s ideal temperature range, which is the temperature at which plant growth is maximized.
 The ideal temperature is crop-dependent because plants differ greatly in their responses to temperature.

-For most fast-growing annuals, a good initial range at which to operate a garden is 70-80°F (21.1-26.6°C).
+For most fast-growing annuals, a good initial range at which to operate a garden is 70 to 80°F (21.1 to 26.6°C).
 Most varieties will prefer the upper end of this range.
 This temperature range can be used for both the vegetative stage and the fruiting/flowering stage.

 Growers with climate-controlled rooms can use the temperature range as a starting point when trying to figure out the room’s best operating temperature.

 When experimenting, consider the way the air temperature will affect the root mass of the plant.
 In most indoor gardens, plants are grown in hydroponic systems or planting containers, and these plants are more affected by changes in the air temperature than plants that are planted directly into the ground.

 For this reason, growers must always be aware that higher air temperatures can lead to higher temperatures around the plant’s root mass.

 Growers with climate-controlled rooms can set up an experiment to find the ideal temperature by slowly increasing the temperature and monitoring vegetative growth.
 By using this method, a grower can measure plant growth as it correlates to temperature and then determine the optimal temperature for the vegetative growth of that plant variety.

 Remember that different varieties of the same plant will have different optimal temperatures.
 For that reason, growers with multiple plant varieties will have to shoot for a happy medium to keep all plant varieties as content as possible.

 Read also: Recycling Heat in Your Bloom Room